 If you use Royalty Free Music you know how great it is as a producer of content.
-Whether you are a making a new show, finding a jingle for marketing purposes, or need great music for retail, royalty free music is the go-to format.
-It provides flexibility, virtually endless usage, and it’s affordable.
-As a customer it doesn’t get much better than that.
+If you are making a new show, finding a jingle for marketing purposes, or need great music for retail, royalty free music is a very simple and affordable licensing format.
+It provides flexibility, virtually endless usage, and is easy on the budget.
 In a market that provides convenience, quality, and diversity using royalty free music is kind of a no-brainer.
 But what about the other side of the industry?
 Who are the people composing the music?
 And how do they play into the royalty free music model?

 One of the best benefits of selling your music on a royalty free platform is the potential audience you will gain.
 Even if your music is purchased and used to create a new piece of media through the blanket license method, your music has the potential to be heard by thousands.
 Who knows, your music could be in the next big Super Bowl commercial!
 Or the next popular app could feature a theme that you created!
 Producers are constantly coming to royalty free music sites to find an affordable way to make their media awesome.
 And you could be the composer who delivers high-quality, unique music to them.
 But besides gaining a wide audience and getting your music out there, you also want to get paid.
 When a producer uses your music for public performance, you get a cut of it.
 Producers fill out what's called a cue sheet that contains details of how the music was used, including information about the composer, publisher, and track specifics.
 The broadcaster then gives the cue sheets to your PRO who then pays your royalties.
 So while a platform may be selling royalty free music, as a composer, you can still get paid your royalties.
 If you are a composer looking to sell your music as royalty free, make sure you sign with a PRO so you can get paid!